barryclark/jekyll-now/_posts/2014-12-23-Entity Type Configuration Many To Many Relations.md

 }
 {% endhighlight %}

 **UPDATE: There was a mistake in the above snippet.
 The WithMany call had a 'product' as a parameter which was wrong and probably left over from testing.
-Updated after the actual colleague that was mentioned in the beginning of the post pointed it out following [discussion](https://disqus.com/home/discussion/emir01githubio/entity_type_configuration_fluent_api_for_many_to_many_relations_emirs_blog_programming_explorations_/) on Disqus.**
+Updated after the actual colleague that was mentioned in the beginning of the post pointed it out in the [discussion](https://disqus.com/home/discussion/emir01githubio/entity_type_configuration_fluent_api_for_many_to_many_relations_emirs_blog_programming_explorations_/) on Disqus.**

 The configuration inherits from our own base abstract generic class.
 I found this convenient because I usually keep the configurations in a separate